htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   and defrag subsystem types.
   :jira:`2796`

+- Add new knob :macro:`CGROUP_POLLING_INTERVAL` which defaults to 5 (seconds), to control how often a cgroup system polls for resource usage.
+  :jira:`2802

 Bugs Fixed:

 - Fixed a bug where cgroup systems did not report peak memory, as intended